barrykooij/related-posts-for-wp/readme.txt

 5. Related posts are automatically added below your posts!

 == Changelog ==

+= 2.0.5: July 6, 2021 =
+* Tweak: Fixed an XSS vulnerability in heading text option.
+* Tweak: Fixed an XSS vulnerability in custom CSS option.

 = 2.0.4: March 15, 2021 =
 * Tweak: Fixed an XSS vulnerability with WPML language GET attribute.